-The Socio-Cultural Approach and Implementation in Schools
+The Socio-Cultural Approach, Whole School Approach and Implementing in Schools

-Exploring the socio-cultural approach, investigating how it evolved and is best implemented in schools relates to the school implementation element of quality physical education (QPE) (cf. Fig. 1.1).
+Wellbeing enacted within schools is enhanced by the implementation of values and by quality physical education (QPE), embedded within the socio-cultural approach and using a whole school approach.
+Exploring the socio-cultural approach, investigating how it evolved and is best implemented in schools relates to the school implementation element of quality physical education (QPE) (cf. Figure 1.2).
 The socio-cultural approach has been discussed throughout the text in relation to an inclusive learning experience for all children, catering for the diverse needs of a school community.
-Within the education field and specifically in relation to how the Health, Wellbeing and Physical Education (H, W & PE) holistic curriculum is best implemented, the social model to health is advocated; more specifically, the socio-cultural approach, which "acknowledges that health behaviour is closely related to social and cultural factors" (Ruskin, Fitzgibbon, & Harper, 2008, p.
+Within the education field and specifically in relation to how the Health, Wellbeing and Physical Education (H, W & PE) holistic curriculum is best implemented, the Social Model to Health is advocated; more specifically the socio-cultural approach, which "acknowledges that health behaviour is closely related to social and cultural factors" (Ruskin et al., 2008, p.
 32).
 Furthermore, it recognises the physical, social, emotional, mental and spiritual dimensions of health, the interactions between the dimensions and that health is dynamic, a constantly changing state (QSCC, 1999).
 Therefore, it is appropriate for promoting wellbeing which is multidimensional in nature (OECD, 2017).
 The socio-cultural approach "contrasts with some historical views that defined health as the absence of disease and emphasised, to a large extent, physical health" (QSCC, 1999).
-Hence, the socio-cultural approach was developed re-actively; to counteract the dominant medical approach traditionally used in public health and the behavioural approach in education.
+Hence, the socio-cultural approach was developed reactively; to counteract the dominant medical approach traditionally used in public health and the behavioural approach in education.
 For "an individual view of health used alone has limitations in addressing health concerns" (Ruskin et al., 2008, p.
 32).

-The socio-cultural perspective suggests that the curriculum be connected to the child's world and everyday interests (Arthur, Beecher, Death, Dockett, & Farmer, 2015).
+The socio-cultural perspective suggests that the curriculum be connected to the child's world and everyday interests (Arthur et al., 2015).
 As children have a natural play structure, learning through movement therefore heightens interest.
-"Play" sits within the physical dimension, "where children are learning through their interactions, as well as adopting and working through the rules and values of their own cultural group" (Arthur et al., 2015, pp. 99-100).
+'Play' sits within the physical dimension "where children are learning through their interactions, as well as adopting and working through the rules and values of their own cultural group" (Arthur et al, 2015, pp. 99-100).
 The socio-cultural benefits of play enable "the development of imagination and intelligence, language, social skills, and perceptual-motor abilities in infants and young children" (Frost, 1992, p.
 48).
-Hence, as previously mentioned, it is imperative that QPE begins in the early years using an inclusive, holistic social-cultural approach.
+Hence, as previously mentioned it is imperative that QPE begins in the early years using an inclusive, holistic social-cultural approach.